Network News - November

 Navigating Challenges Together

-We acknowledge the challenges faced by Site Providers seeking to recruit and retain families: rising living costs, workforce shortages, and service transitions.
+We acknowledge the challenges faced by providers seeking to recruit and retain families: rising living costs, workforce shortages, and service transitions.
 The creative, community-led solutions developed in response is commendable.
 Your ability to adapt and innovate in the face of these barriers demonstrates the resilience and dedication that define the HIPPY network.

 Your commitment to supporting families, adapting to change, and championing HIPPY continues to make a lasting difference in the lives of children and communities across Australia.
 This report captures not just data and outcomes, but the collective impact of your work on the ground.